MicrosoftDocs/VBA-Docs/Language/Concepts/Forms/ways-to-align-a-picture-on-a-control.md

 ---
-title: Ways to align a picture on a control
+title: Align a picture on a control
 keywords: fm20.chm5225263
 f1_keywords:
 - fm20.chm5225263